Local grafting heterogeneities control water intrusion and extrusion in nanopores: Discussion

-High-Performance Liquid Chromatography (HPLC) is an analytical technique used to separate, identify, and quantify components in a mixture.
-It is common in several industrial fields, such as pharmaceutical, biotech, and food processing and safety.
+Results from our simulation campaign are of interest also for High-Performance Liquid Chromatography (HPLC), an analytical technique used to separate, identify, and quantify components in a mixture.
+HPLC is common in several industrial fields, such as pharmaceutical, biotech, and food processing and safety.
 Reversed-phase liquid chromatography (RPLC) is a type of HPLC that uses a non-polar stationary phase made of a hydrophobic material, such as C8 and C18-functionalized silica, and a polar mobile phase to analyze mixtures containing apolar and moderately polar compounds.
-The analysis of very polar compounds may require 100$\%$ aqueous mobile phases, which are associated with irreversible retention losses, as explained by Gritti~\cite{gritti2019kinetic}.
+The analysis of very polar compounds may require 100$\%$ aqueous mobile phases, which are associated with irreversible retention losses, as explained by Gritti~\cite{gritti2019kinetic} .
 Both experiments~\cite{Walter1997} and Monte Carlo simulations~\cite{Sun2007} revealed that dewetting of water from the hydrophobic stationary phase (also wrongly referred to as ``phase collapse'') is the reason behind retention loss, which makes part of the RPLC column unavailable to retain analytes.
 Several parameters can affect the dewetting kinetics: temperature, pore size, and water contact angle.
-However, the internal microstructure of the material, namely the pore size distribution, the surface coverage and chemistry, the pore connectivity~\cite{amabili2019,paulo2023impact}, and the presence of dissolved gases~\cite{camisasca2020} affect the retention loss as well.
+However, the internal microstructure of the material, namely the pore size distribution, the surface coverage and chemistry, the pore connectivity~\cite{amabili2019,paulo2023impact} , and the presence of dissolved gases~\cite{camisasca2020} affect the retention loss as well.
 In practice, to minimize the loss of retention, the hydrostatic pressure in the column should never go below the extrusion pressure; ideally $P_\mathrm{ext}<0$.
 Large intrusion pressures, on the other hand, are indicative of the difficulty of filling the column for the first time or of regenerating one that underwent dewetting.
-The present results show that the grafting can significantly affect both the intrusion and the extrusion pressures (Table~\ref{table_energy}) and should be carefully considered in the design of HPLC columns.
-For instance, longer chain lengths and higher grafting densities are shown to exacerbate the dewetting problem and make column regeneration more difficult.